-- 1. The MLS course offerings. - A maximum of six credit hours in approved departmentally based graduate courses. - 3.
-Three credit hours of independent study. - 4.
-A capstone seminar (three credit hours) in which students will complete and present their final paper, project or creative work.
+- The MLS course offerings. - A maximum of six credit hours in approved departmentally based graduate - Three credit hours of independent study. - A capstone seminar (three credit hours) in which students will complete and present their final paper, project or creative work.

-Admission Requirements.
 This program is designed primarily for MLS graduates who wish to pursue advanced graduate work.
-Other applicants must have a Master's degree in the arts/fine arts, humanities or social sciences, with a GPA of 3.5.
+Other applicants must have a Master's degree in the arts or fine arts, humanities, or social sciences, with a GPA of 3.5.
 The completed application for admission must be accompanied by:

-- 1. A 750-word draft proposal that identifies the student's interest area, purposes for advanced study, previous study or background knowledge of the topic and a tentative course of study.
-This document will be used by the dean to determine whether the student's study proposal is appropriate for the program and, upon acceptance, will be used as a working proposal for the introductory seminar. - 2.
-Official transcripts from SMU's Master of Liberal Studies program or another graduate program. - 3. \$75 nonrefundable application fee.
+- 1. A 750-word draft proposal that identifies the student's interest area, purposes for advanced study, previous study or background knowledge of the topic, and a tentative course of study.
+This document will be used by the dean to determine whether the student's study proposal is appropriate for the program. - 2.
+Official transcripts from SMU's MLS program or another graduate - 3.
+A \$75 nonrefundable application fee.